MultiCraft/repixture/manual_generator/content/manual.md

 ## Controls

-Repixture uses the same control scheme as Minetest.
+Repixture uses the same control scheme as Luanti.
 Walking, jumping, etc. works the usual way.
-Remember you can always change or lookup the key bindings in the settings and/or pause menu of Minetest.
+Remember you can always change or lookup the key bindings in the settings and/or pause menu of Luanti.

-Repixture recognizes the following game-related controls offered by Minetest:
+Repixture recognizes the following game-related controls offered by Luanti:

 * <kbd>Look around</kbd>
 * <kbd>Left</kbd> / <kbd>Right</kbd> / <kbd>Forwards</kbd> / <kbd>Backwards</kbd>